-It’s crucial that shareholders file their 83(b) election directly with the IRS in a timely manner: Current rules require you to file no later than 30 days after the early exercise.
+It is crucial that the shareholder file the 83(b) election directly with the IRS in a timely manner: Current rules require you to file no later than 30 days after the early exercise.
 Otherwise, the tax benefits are forfeit.

 Qualifying dispositions on ISOs

 If you hold ISOs, you might be able to save significantly on your tax liability at the point of sale by ensuring that you meet the criteria for a qualifying disposition.
 Meeting these requirements will entitle you to the lower, long-term capital gains rate on your ISO-related gain.
-To qualify, you must meet two criteria:
+To qualify, you must hold the shares for the longer of:

 As with QSBS, understanding the timeframes for determining a qualifying disposition on ISOs will help you choose when to exercise or sell your shares.

 Another thing to consider when exercising your ISOs is the alternative minimum tax (AMT).
 This tax limits the size of tax benefits on ISOs past a certain exemption amount, which changes every year to account for inflation.
 (It was $73,600 for individuals or $114,600 for married filing jointly in 2021.)
 For high-income individuals and married couples, AMT exemption begins to phase out at $523,600 for individuals and $1,047,200 for married couples filing jointly in 2021.

 To calculate your AMT, you make adjustments to your taxable income based on instructions set by the IRS on form 6251.
 One of those adjustments is the spread between the FMV and exercise price of ISOs exercised and held through the end of the year.
 To the extent that your minimum tax is greater than your regular tax, the difference is tacked on as AMT on page 2 of your 1040.
 In other words, you’re paying whatever’s greater: your minimum tax or regular tax.